BEST Recipe for French Onion Soup

 If you love classic French bistro cooking, you might also want to check out my Mushroom Quiche or my Coq Au Vin Blanc recipes.

-Ingredients For Traditional French Onion Soup
+Classic French Onion Soup Recipe Ingredients

 Ingredients for French Onion Soup are arranged on a table: onions, Gruyère cheese, beef broth, olive oil, white wine, Worcestershire sauce, bread, butter, bay leaf, thyme, and garlic.